albin-woto/platzi-conf/README.md

 #### `npm run build-dll`

-Builds the dlls files for production to the `dist` folder.
+Builds the dlls files for production into the `dist` folder.

 #### `npm run build`

-Builds the app for production to the `dist` folder.
+Builds the app for production into the `dist` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.